petr-kalinin/progtexts2/python_basics_en/5_float.rst

 because you have to carefully count the zeros.
 It is much easier to write 147e9 — it immediately becomes clear that there will be nine zeros, and that this is 147 billion.
 Or, for example, a hydrogen atom weighs about 1.66e-24 grams, i.e. 0.00000000000000000000000166 grams (unless I missed some zeroes or typed some extra :)).
-Clearly, the first notation is much more convenient.
+Clearly, the first one is much more convenient.

 These two parts of which a floating-point number consist, are called as follows: the pare prior to ``e`` is **mantissa** (or "significand"),